anatol/pacoloco/README.md

 `cache_dir` is the cache directory, this location needs to read/writable by the server process.
 `purge_files_after` specifies inactivity duration (in seconds) after which the file should be removed from the cache.
 This functionality uses unix "AccessTime" field to find out inactive files.
 `port` is the server port.
+`download_timeout` is a timeout (in seconds) for stuck downloads.
+A file download that takes longer than this will be terminated.
 `repos` is a list of repositories to mirror.
 Each repo needs `name` and url of its Arch mirrors.
 Note that url can be specified either with `url` or `urls` properties, one and only one can be used for each repo configuration.

 With the example configured above `http://YOURSERVER:9129/repo/archlinux` looks exactly like an Arch pacman mirror.